thisislawatts/browsersnap/README.md

 }
 ```

-After adding a `.browsersnap` file you can run `browsersnap get` in the same directory as that file.
+After adding a `.browsersnap` file you can run `browsersnap get` in the same directory to use those settings.